shamil/graphout/README.md

 The configuration file(s) validated using JSON schema, invalid configuration properties will cause Graphout to exit immediately.
 Read the [schema](https://raw.githubusercontent.com/shamil/graphout/master/lib/config-schema.json) for the accepted configuration format.

+**Query engines**

+Starting from Graphout version `0.4.0`, there is support for query engines.
+Which allows to use query source other than `graphite`.
+Currently `prometheus` query engine supported in addition to `graphite`.

+Graphout allows to use single query engine per configuration.
+Which means you can't use `graphite` and `prometheus` together.
+Thus you have to specify which query engine you wan to use.
+By default assumed `graphite`.

 **Minimal configuration**

+>Note: by default Graphout uses `graphite` query engine.

 - `graphite_url` is mandatory
 - at least one `query` must be configured